Highlights (magazine): Company history

-On December 16, 1960, Myers, Jr., his wife Mary, and company vice-president Cyril Ewart, were killed in a mid-air collision that left 134 dead.
+On December 16, 1960, Myers, Jr., his wife Mary, and company vice-president Cyril Ewart were killed in a mid-air collision which left 134 dead.
 The three were traveling to discuss distribution plans for Highlights.
-They were replaced on the board of directors by other members of the Myers family.
+They were replaced on the board of directors by members of the Myers family.
 Dick Bell was promoted to company president in 1962.

-Garry Cleveland Myers died in 1971 and Walter Barbe took over as editor-in-chief.
+Garry Cleveland Myers died in 1971 and Walter Barbe took over as the editor-in-chief.
 In 1972, Zaner-Bloser became a wholly owned subsidiary of Highlights for Kids.
-Bell was also named CEO in 1980, before transitioning to chairman a year later.
-Garry Myers III was named CEO.

-At this time, the company had become a diversified educational-publishing enterprise with $21 million a year in gross revenues.
-Its subsidiaries included Essential Learning Products, the Zaner-Bloser Company, the quarterly Newsletter of Parenting, with a circulation of 15,000.
+Bell was also named CEO in 1980, before transitioning to being the chairman in 1981.
+Garry Myers III was named the CEO.
+At the time, the company had become a diversified educational-publishing enterprise with $21 million a year in gross revenues.
+Its subsidiaries included Essential Learning Products, the Zaner-Bloser Company, and the quarterly Newsletter of Parenting with a circulation of 15,000.

-Kent Brown Jr., a grandson of the Myers, took over as editor-in-chief in 1989.
+Kent Brown Jr., a grandson of Gary and Caroline Myers, took over as editor-in-chief in 1989.
 The company expanded its operations in the 1990s.
 It founded Boyds Mill Press in 1990 to focus on trade books for children.
 In 1991, the company acquired Staff Development for Educators, which provides continuing education for teachers.
 Stenhouse Publishing, established in 1993, produces research-driven professional development books for educators.

-The company relocated to its current Columbus headquarters in 2000.
+The company moved to its Columbus headquarters in 2000.
 Myers III remained as CEO until his sudden death in 2005.
-He was replaced by Kent Johnson Jr., a great-grandson of the Myers.
+He was replaced by Kent Johnson Jr., a great-grandson of Garry and Caroline Myers.
 Under Johnson, the company has grown its print, digital, and specialty offerings.
 In April 2013, Highlights began publishing issues in India.
-This included Highlights Champs, for children ages 6 to 12, and Highlights Genies, for children ages 2 to 6.
+That included Highlights Champs, for children ages 6 to 12, and Highlights Genies, for children ages 2 to 6.
 By October, international versions of Highlights and High Five were made available in Australia, South Africa, Taiwan, and Chile.

 In January 2018, the company merged its Staff Development for Educators and Stenhouse operations.
 In May 2019, Highlights for Children sold Its Boyds Mills Press division, including its Calkins Creek and WordSong imprints, to Kane Press in 2019.
 The Highlights Press and Highlights Learning imprints were not included in the sale.
 In June 2023, Highlights for Children acquired Tinkergarten, a company that provides research-backed, play-based outdoor learning experiences to children six months to 8 years of age.
-The company then quietly sold Stenhouse to Taylor & Francis in July.
+The company quietly sold Stenhouse to Taylor & Francis in July 2023.